Monday, April 23, 2018

 Let’s take it a step further.
 For much of Earth's geologic history a dense shroud of water, dust or other debris covered the planet.
 Would this have affected cosmic rays striking the atmosphere?
 Absolutely.
 Would that have altered the relative amounts of nitrogen, oxygen, and carbon dioxide in the atmosphere?
 Again, yes.

 Atmospheric oxygen is believed to have been as low as 15%, and as high as 35%, at various points in geologic history.
 The nitrogen level went down when oxygen went up, and vice versa.
 Carbon dioxide levels changed nearly every time a volcano erupted.
 When humans began cooking and heating with fire (6,000 years ago according to the Bible or 350,000 years ago according to science) carbon dioxide climbed.
 When we began using fossil fuels, CO2 really jumped.
-Atmospheric testing of nuclear weapons in the 1950s also greatly affected levels of C-14 in the atmosphere.
+And atmospheric testing of nuclear weapons in the 1950s hugely affected levels of C-14 in the atmosphere.

 So how can anyone say that the ratio of C-14 to ordinary carbon in a plant living today is the same as the ratio in a plant that lived thousands of years ago?